-NOTICE OF SALE \$689,625,000 Commonwealth of Pennsylvania General Obligation Bonds Second Refunding Series of 2009 or such other subsequent date ("Amended Bid Date") to be announced in an Amended Notice of Sale (as hereinafter defined) to be distributed not later than 4:00 P.M. on the last business day prior to the Amended Bid Date, for the purchase of all, but not less than all, of the \$689,625,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, Second Refunding Series of 2009 (the "Bonds").
-The principal amount of the Bonds, and consequently each corresponding serial maturity of the Bonds, is subject to adjustment described below under the paragraph heading "Adjustment of Principal Amounts."
+Electronic bids will be received by the Commonwealth of Pennsylvania (the "Commonwealth"), via PARITY® ("Parity") in the manner described below, up to 11:00 A.M., Eastern Standard Time, on or such other subsequent date (the "Amended Bid Date") to be announced in an Amended Notice of Sale (as hereinafter defined) to be distributed not later than 4:00 P.M. on the last business day prior to the Bid Date, for the purchase of all, but not less than all, of the \$295,865,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series A of 2010 (federally tax-exempt), (the "First Series A Bonds") and the \$604,135,000 aggregate principal amount of Commonwealth of Pennsylvania General Obligation Bonds, First Series B of 2010 (federally taxable - Build America Bonds), (the "First Series B Bonds" and together with the First Series A Bonds, collectively, the "Bonds").